ongzhaoqian/WID3010-JunoAssist/README.md

 ### Voice-driven study timer flow

-When the user says a generic timer request such as `start study timer`, JUNO now asks:
+When the user says a generic timer request, such as `start study timer`, JUNO now asks:

 ```text
 How long do you want to have the study timer for?
 Answer in minutes and seconds.